PinewoodPip/vscode-pokemon/README.md

 - All sprites are property of their original creators
 - This repository is a fan project and is not affiliated with Nintendo, The Pokémon Company, or Game Freak
 - Credits for some sprites for Gen 4, 5, 6, 7 go to Dewitty, Chocosrawloid, Kymontonian, milomilotic11, Neo-Spriteman, hamsterskull
+- Sword icons are from Material Symbols by Google

 This repository is inspired by and based on [vscode-pets](https://github.com/tonybaloney/vscode-pets) by [tonybaloney](https://github.com/tonybaloney).